mckennapsean/dissertation/content/01-intro.md

 their use in future visualization design projects.
 We describe two case studies for visualization of cybersecurity datasets that illustrate examples of how to use this framework and provide rich descriptions behind a variety of different visualization design artifacts.
-To explore teaching and validating this framework in the classroom, we created concrete, step-by-step worksheets for each activity that we evaluated through a series of qualitative surveys and interviews with novice visualization designers.
+To externally validate this framework, we created concrete, step-by-step worksheets for each activity that we evaluated through a series of qualitative surveys and interviews with novice visualization designers in the classroom.
 As a result of this evaluation, we discovered that students effectively learned how to design and develop a visualization system while justifying their decisions using the design activity worksheets.